 Hi - I have no information or tips on where to find that information other than Google.
 I simply had the pleasure of photographing the canal.

-Anonymous asked: where did the D&H Canal cross the Lackawaxen before it joined to Roebling's aquaduct over the delaware River?
+Anonymous said: where did the D&H Canal cross the Lackawaxen before it joined to Roebling's aquaduct over the delaware River?

 I really have no idea.
 I would suggest going to the D&H Canal web site and pose the question to them.
 They have far more information and knowledge on this than I do.

 Some of us hope we are not too soon forgotten when we move on from this world.
 If we have children, they carry on part of us; if we have a partiulcarly brilliant career, that might keep us on people’s minds for awhile.
 But if you REALLY want to leave your mark, you can’t beat stone - and lots of it!

 In 1938, Harvey Fite, a sculptor of both wood and stone, bought an abandoned rock quarry near Woodstock and Saugerties and for the next 37 years, one stone at a time, built an amazing site.
 Originally planned as a setting for his sculptures, it turned into a sculpture of its own.

 As you wander around the estate, you will see many of his sculptures, as well as pools and fountains, and the center point - the monolith.
 At the visitors center where you buy your tickets, there is a brief video that gives quite a bit of background on the man and his monumental project.